The PortfolioCVaR object implements conditional value-at-risk

 Design your portfolio problem.

-create the PortfolioCVaR object or use the various set functions to
+to create the PortfolioCVaR object or use the various set functions

-set up your portfolio problem.
+to set up your portfolio problem.

 Use estimate functions to solve your portfolio problem.

 In addition, functions are available to help you view

 intermediate results and to diagnose your computations.
 Since MATLAB features